jimburton/hordle/README.md

 This is a *greedy* algorithm, because it picks a candidate word that looks like it may be a good one given the current information, but it could make the wrong choice.
 Some words will prove to be a dead end, and we will need to retrace our steps if that happens.
-This takes place in thefunction that plays an automated game, `solveTurn`.
+This *backtracking* takes place in the function that plays an automated game, `solveTurn`.

 ```haskell
 -- | Start a game with a random target and a solver.